Facilities and Computing

 Geophysical Discovery Lab (GDL)

 We are excited to announce the 2017 completion of a massive, outdoor, underground geophysical laboratory for research and education, right in the heart of Mines campus, beneath Kafadar Commons.
 During the 2017 construction of the CoorsTek Center for Applied Science and Engineering, the Department of Geophysics was granted a one-time window of opportunity, between the completion of CoorsTek and the rebuild of Kafadar Commons, to construct this one-of-a-kind underground laboratory, complete with distributed sensors, boreholes, and numerous targets of varying physical properties, geometries, depths, and levels of overlap/interference.
 The targets were ultimately selected to represent, as best as possible, sources related to civil infrastructure, archaeology, forensics, historical preservation, humanitarian geophysics, geology, and natural hazards.

 The initial designs for the laboratory and subsequent discussions with the University began on June 1, 2016.
 Exactly two years later, the laboratory reached completion with the placement of the final two items: a pair of boreholes, lined with specialized geophysical sensors, and straddling the underground tunnels at the east end of Kafadar.

 The lab now provides a target-rich environment for students both in and beyond the Department of Geophysics to develop their geophysics expertise and carry out experiments.
-To request use of the Kafadar Underground Laboratory, visit Mines Online Events Reservations.
+To request use of the GDL, visit Mines Online Events Reservations.